panther-labs/panther/docs/gitbook/README.md

 # Home

-*Panther detects threats with log data, improves cloud security posture, and powers investigations with a robust data warehouse.*
+Panther detects threats with log data, improves cloud security posture, and powers investigations with a robust data warehouse.

-## Architecture

 ![Architecture](.gitbook/assets/panther_graphic_flow.jpg)

-The three main components in Panther are:
+The three primary components are:

 * **Log Analysis** to centralize, parse, and analyze log data
 * **Cloud Security** to detect misconfigurations and improve cloud security posture in AWS accounts